jumbocarrot0/FTL-Event-Parser/README.md

 Features to implement:
 - AutoReward tag (once I figure out how it works *precisely*)
-- Damage tag (kinda just forgot about it)
 - Make things nicer (such as not making a person race 'random'.
 This is hard without reading a big blueprints.xml file)
 - More expansive error checker
 - A GUI (maybe)